-All Staff Know and understand that managing unacceptable behaviour is the responsibility of everyone in the school community.
-Read and follow school operating procedures (SOPS) to ensure consistent practice Build positive and appropriate relationships with pupils Model and teach respect by treating Pupil's with fairness and consistency Model excellent standards of behaviour and character by communicating in a calm and consistent way Expect high standards of learning, behaviour, uniform, attendance and punctuality.
-Take a trauma and attachment informed approach in their responses to misbehaviour Always follow the behaviour policy and school procedures consistently.
-Reward good behaviour in line with the behaviour policy Challenge and take action against poor behaviour and poor standards of uniform in a calm and proportionate manner - No shouting Communicate both praise and concerns to parents/carers.
-Teaching Staff Build positive and supportive relationships with pupils Plan and prepare high quality, well-structured lessons which provide opportunities for pupils to learn to the best of their ability from their different starting points Embed clear and consistent classroom routines that promotes excellent behaviour and a safe and purposeful learning environment for all pupils.
-Including For each class, an established and consistent seating plan (class charts) which is used to optimise learning time and minimise low level disruption Meeting and greeting pupils at the door at the beginning and end of each lesson Use a Do Now activity to ensure there is a prompt and purposeful start to each lesson Dismiss pupils' line by line in a calm and orderly way at the door.
-Have a good knowledge of their pupils, having read relevant learning profiles and any additional information available to them.
-Using this knowledge to support any additional needs they might have in order to access the curriculum Be trauma and attachment trained and aware, using de-escalation strategies to support the regulation of learners who may have SEMH needs.
-Challenge and take action against poor punctuality and lesson truancy in line with the school policy.
-Dismiss pupils in an orderly fashion, row by row in proper uniform Have responsibility for areas outside their classroom including the corridors, staircases and spaces where pupils may congregate.
+- Uphold our behaviour approach and principles as set out in this policy, induction and training. - Build positive and supportive relationships with pupils. - Plan and prepare high quality, well-structured lessons which provide opportunities for pupils to learn to the best of their ability from their different starting points. - Embed clear and consistent classroom routines that promotes excellent behaviour and a safe and purposeful learning environment for all pupils.
+Including - For each class, an established and consistent seating plan (class charts) which is used to optimise learning time and minimise low level disruption. - Meeting and greeting pupils at the door at the beginning and end of each lesson. - Use a Do Now activity to ensure there is a prompt and purposeful start to each lesson - Dismiss pupils' line by line in a calm and orderly way at the door. - Have a good knowledge of their pupils, having read relevant learning profiles and any additional information available to them.
+Using this knowledge to support any additional needs they might have in order to access the curriculum. - Be trauma and attachment trained and aware, using de-escalation strategies to support the regulation of learners who may have SEMH needs. - Challenge and take action against poor punctuality and lesson truancy in line with the school policy. - Dismiss pupils in an orderly fashion, row by row in proper uniform. - Have responsibility for areas outside their classroom including the corridors, staircases and spaces where pupils may congregate.

-Heads of Department and Post Holders Ensure staff in their department plan and prepare high quality, well-structured lessons which provide opportunities for pupils to learn to the best of their ability from their different starting points Ensure staff follow the identified routines and strategies for effective and positive classroom management including entry and exit routines, seating plans and those specific to the department Ensure that the departmental behaviour management systems are embedded and clearly communicated to all departmental staff Support teachers in maintaining positive pupil behaviour and following up Incidents.
-Provide support and appropriate challenge in developing the teaching and classroom management of staff within their department Monitor classroom practice through regular classroom visits and Learning walks Liaise with HOY and parents/carers and place pupils on departmental monitoring reports for those with a disproportionate number of points related to their curriculum area.
-Will implement curriculum specific consequences for behavioural issues specific to their curriculum area.
-Work with departmental potholders to ensure standards remain high across all areas within the department.
+Heads of Department and Post Holders

+- Ensure staff in their department plan and prepare high quality, well-structured lessons which provide opportunities for pupils to learn to the best of their ability from their different starting points. - Ensure staff follow the identified routines and strategies for effective and positive classroom management including entry and exit routines, seating plans and those specific to the department. - Ensure that the departmental behaviour management systems are embedded and clearly communicated to all departmental staff. - Support teachers in maintaining positive pupil behaviour and following up incidents. - Provide support and appropriate challenge in developing the teaching and classroom management of staff within their department. - Monitor classroom practice through regular classroom visits and Learning walks. - Liaise with HOY and parents/carers and place pupils on departmental monitoring reports for those with a disproportionate number of points related to their curriculum area. - Will implement curriculum specific consequences for behavioural issues specific to their curriculum area. - Work with departmental potholders to ensure standards remain high across all areas within the department.